connorconway/ChefCookbooks/cookbooks/README.md

 Supported values for `cookbook_license` are "apachev2", "mit","gplv2","gplv3",  or "none".
 These settings are used to prefill comments in the default recipe, and the corresponding values in the metadata.rb.
 You are free to change the the comments in those files.

-Create new cookbooks in this directory with Chef.
+Create new cookbooks in this directory with Knife.

-    chef generate cookbook COOKBOOK
+    knife cookbook create COOKBOOK

 This will create all the cookbook directory components.
 You don't need to use them all, and can delete the ones you don't need.
 It also creates a README file, metadata.rb and default recipe.